 Flagstaff is designated as a Bronze-level community due to the city’s commitment to improving walking through evaluation, child pedestrian education, and promotional activities.
 Highlights of Flagstaff’s application include:

-- Flagstaff demonstrates its commitment to being a Walk Friendly Community through its staff attention to pedestrian issues.
+- Flagstaff demonstrates its commitment to being a Walk Friendly Community through its staff’s attention to pedestrian issues.
 The city has a bicycle and pedestrian coordinator, an active pedestrian advocacy group, and a Pedestrian Advisory Committee.

 - The city’s efforts to supplement Journey to Work Census data with meaningful local data led to the development of the Flagstaff Trip Diary Survey, which is repeated every five years.
-Through this effort, the city determined that about 15% of all trips were walking and 9% were bicycling and that walking rates vary across the city.

 - Flagstaff is home to a popular and extensive trail system called the Flagstaff Urban Trail System (FUTS, pronounced “foots”) that currently has 56 miles of trails, with more than 130 more miles planned.
 The Active Transportation Master Plan (ATMP) will serve as a detailed guide for enhancing walking and biking in Flagstaff, including the FUTS trails, once adopted in 2022.